Digital Nomad Exchange

 When we asked expats and global nomads what they like and dislike about living in Jeddah, they replied...

 "Expats and digital nomads living in Jeddah, often appreciate the city's rich cultural heritage, with its historical sites, museums, and traditional markets.
 They also enjoy the warm weather, beautiful beaches along the Red Sea coast, and the opportunity to explore the nearby natural wonders, such as the coral reefs and desert landscapes.
 The cost of living in Jeddah is relatively low compared to other major cities, which is attractive to many expats and digital nomads.
 The city also offers a variety of international schools, making it a suitable destination for families with children.
 However, there are also several aspects of living in Jeddah that expats and digital nomads may find challenging.
 The strict cultural norms and conservative lifestyle can be difficult to adjust to, particularly for women, who are required to wear an abaya in public and may face restrictions on their mobility and social interactions.
 The ban on alcohol and limited entertainment options can also be a downside for some.
 The traffic in Jeddah can be chaotic and frustrating, with many expats and digital nomads complaining about the lack of public transportation and the prevalence of reckless driving.
 Additionally, the city's infrastructure and services may not be up to the standards that some expats are accustomed to in their home countries.
 Language barriers can also be an issue, as not everyone speaks English, making it essential for expats and digital nomads to learn some basic Arabic to navigate daily life more easily.
-Finally, the bureaucratic processes for obtaining visas, work permits, and other necessary documentation can be time-consuming and complicated, which may deter some from choosing Jeddah as their destination," said a member in Jeddah, Saudi Arabia.
+Finally, the bureaucratic processes for obtaining visas, work permits, and other necessary documentation can be time-consuming and complicated, which may deter some from choosing Jeddah as their destination," said another in Jeddah, Saudi Arabia.

 Get Quote